dauer/tools-r-us/README.md

 Every time I get a kernel upgrade Virtualbox breaks...

-This script fixes that problem
+This script fixes that problem.

 #### drobo.sh ####

-A small bash script for mounting my Drobo NAS
+A small bash script for mounting my [Drobo](https://en.wikipedia.org/wiki/Drobo) NAS.

+#### groovyConsoleLight ####

+The [groovyConsole](https://groovy-lang.org/groovyconsole.html) color theme is not working very well with Ubuntu Dark mode, this script starts groovyConsole with the light theme selected.